reckel-jm/cantara-webpage/content/quick start/_index.en.md

  2. Collect Songs
  3. Run and configure Cantara

-While a detailed explenation with download links can be fined in the [Tutorial Section]({{< ref "/tutorial/_index.en.md" >}}), you will find here some short advices.
+While a detailed explenation with download links can be found in the [Tutorial Section]({{< ref "/tutorial/_index.en.md" >}}), this page just contains some short advices.

 ## Download Cantara

-There exists several download links for different operation systems.
+There are several download links for different operation systems.

  * Go to the [Download and Installation Tutorial Section]({{< ref "/tutorial/Install Cantara.en.md" >}}) for further information.
  * Check out the [Releases Page on Github](https://github.com/reckel-jm/cantara/releases) for further options.